-Today, the new iPad Air 2020 was unveiled at Apple’s September 15 event alongside the new eighth-generation iPad and several other new Apple Watch Series 6 and Apple Watch SE.
+Today, the new iPad Air 2020 was unveiled at Apple’s September 15 event alongside the new eighth-generation iPad, Apple Watch Series 6, and Apple Watch SE.
 This is the fourth generation of Apple’s mid-range ‘iPad Air’ line-up.

 While most iPad Air tablets seem the higher-end versions of Apple’s entry-level tablets, the new iPad Air 4 seems like a ‘lite’ version of the iPad Pro models.
 Coupled with improved performance and a new display, the device also has a ton of new innovative features to offer.